Report: With Unions, Workers Experience Less Heat Stress

 “At higher temperatures and prolonged periods of exposure, heat stress can lead to exhaustion, it can lead to permanent disability, it can even lead to death,” says Sophy Fisher, discussing the findings of an International Labor Organization (ILO) report on the impact of heat stress on workers.
 And women are disproportionately affected by the impacts of rising heat due to the type of work they perform and physical issues such as pregnancy, according to a new study.

 Climate change-related hardships add to tea workers’ already precarious working conditions.
-An estimated 13 million people in 48 countries work on tea plantations around the world, mostly women who are paid low wages and have few or no health and safety protections, including safeguards to prevent and address sexual harassment and other forms of gender-based violence.
+An estimated 13 million people in 48 countries work on tea plantations around the world, mostly women who are paid low wages and have few or no health and safety protections, including safeguards to prevent and address sexual harassment and other forms of violence.
 Tea plantation workers often are forced to rely on their employers for food, housing and education, adding to their vulnerability.

 “Tea workers give a lot of sweat for their work,” says Bauri.